Hairy Black Holes by Spontaneous Symmetry Breaking: Hairy black holes with global symmetry

+We plot the parameter space satisfying (\ref{eq:constraint2}) with (\ref{eq:SMBxi}) for given $\lambda$ values in Fig.\ref{fig:SMBphase}.
+The parameter space is symmetric under $\varphi_h \rightarrow - \varphi_h$ in the symmetric phase.
+However, this symmetry is not present in the vaccua of this phase.
+For a given value of $\sigma_h$, the feasible range for $\alpha$ is $0 < \alpha < \alpha_{\text{max}}$, restricted by (\ref{eq:constraint2}).
+Similar to the symmetric phase, our search for solutions to hairy black holes had difficulties to find beyond a certain value of $\alpha$, denoted $\alpha_{\textrm{sol.}}$, for given values of $\lambda$ and $\sigma_h$.
+In Fig. \ref{fig:SMBphase}, the gray dashed lines represent the last solutions we found by increasing values of $\alpha$ when $\lambda=\frac{1}{10}$.

-We demonstrated the metric functions for hairy black holes by increasing the value of $\alpha$ for $\sigma_h = \frac{1}{10}$ in Fig.\ref{fig:SMBsolAB}.
-When $\alpha$ is small, the spacetime is isotropic and monotonic.
-However, as $\alpha$ increases, these properties are destructed near the horizon as seen in Fig.\ref{fig:SMBsolAB}.
-The scalar fields, on the other hand, remain monotonic for all values of $\alpha \; (0 < \alpha \leq \alpha_{\textrm{sol.}})$.
-The scalar field solutions are displayed for $\sigma_h =\pm \frac{1}{10}$ and at $\alpha_\textrm{Sch.}$ and $\alpha_{\textrm{sol.}}$, where $\alpha_\textrm{Sch.}$ is the point that Schwarzschild black holes becomes unstable.
-As seen in Fig.\ref{fig:SMBSVeff}, the scalar fields are always monotonic and its amplitude increases as $\alpha$ increases and the effective potentials of the perturbed scalar field (\ref{eq:Veff}) are always positive.
-Given the same radius of the black hole ($r_h=1$), the mass of a hairy black hole is always greater than the mass of a Schwarzschild black hole.
-This is shown in Fig.\ref{fig:SMBmassQ}, which plots the mass of a hairy black hole as a function of $\alpha$.
-Fig.\ref{fig:SMBmassQ} plots the scalar charge of a hairy black hole as a function of $\alpha$.
+In Fig.\ref{fig:SMB}(a) and (b), we displayed the metric functions for $\sigma_h = \frac{1}{10}$.
+When $\alpha$ is small, the metric functions exhibit monotonicity, preserving the property of $g_{tt} g_{rr} \approx -1$.
+However, as $\alpha$ increases, these properties are lost near the horizon.
+The scalar fields in Fig.{\ref{fig:SMB}}(c), on the other hand, remain monotonic for all values of $\alpha \; (0 < \alpha \leq \alpha_{\textrm{sol.}})$ and their amplitude increases as $\alpha$ increases.
+Fig.\ref{fig:SMB}(d) displays the effective potentials in (\ref{eq:Veff}) with the solution presented in Fig.\ref{fig:SMB}(c).
+The effective potentials are always positive, indicating no direct indication of instability in the system.
+Given the same horizon radius ($r_h=1$), a hairy black hole always has a larger mass than a Schwarzschild black hole, as illustrated in Fig.\ref{fig:SMB}(e).
+The coloured dotted lines share the same values of $\sigma_h$ with the corresponding coloured solid lines and represent the maximum values of $\alpha$ from (\ref{eq:constraint2}).
+Fig.\ref{fig:SMB}(f) plots the scalar charge of a hairy black hole as a function of $\alpha$.\\